 Prolonged elbow flexion, repetitive ending/leaning, trauma, anatomical variations, hypermobility.

-PRP, Stromal Vascular Fraction (SVF), Ultrasound-guided hydrodissection, Shockwave therapy.
+Ultrasound-guided hydrodissection, PRP, Stromal Vascular Fraction (SVF)

 Age, family history, prior joint injury, repetitive overuse.